UTSCCSCC01/finalprojectf22-tech-army/README.md

 If developing for the server, run `npm install` in the `server` directory.

-If developing for the client, run `npm install` in the `client` directory.
+If developing for the client, run `yarn` in the `client` directory.

 How it should look like after running `npm run server`: